Obtaining permits and visas

 Questions on permanent residence or Canadian citizenship issues should be directed to Citizenship and Immigration Canada (www.cic.gc.ca).

-Shannon Chamberlain, our immigration consultant is available on Thursdays from 9 am to 12:30 pm by appointment only.
+Ali Belbachir, our immigration consultant, is available to meet with students by appointment only.

 You can book an appointment by email at uointl@uOttawa.ca, over the phone at 613-562-5847, or in person at the International Office, Tabaret Hall, room M386.